espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

     - Reduce the PSRAM bandwidth occupied by other peripherals like Wi-Fi, flash, etc.
     - Decrease the Data Cache Line Size to 32 Bytes (set to 64 Bytes when using RGB Bounce Buffer mode).

-  - Enable the Bounce Buffer mode for RGB display, and a larger buffer size provides better performance.
-For usage, please refer to `documentation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/peripherals/lcd.html#bounce-buffer-with-single-psram-frame-buffer>`__.
-Note that in this mode, PSRAM data is first moved to SRAM by the CPU and then transferred to the RGB peripheral via GDMA.
-Therefore, you need to enable `CONFIG_ESP32S3_DATA_CACHE_LINE_64B=y` simultaneously, or it may lead to screen drifting.
+  - Enable the Bounce Buffer mode of the RGB driver.
+The larger the buffer, the better the effect.
+For usage, please refer to the `documentation <https://docs.espressif.com/projects/esp-idf/en/v5.1.4/esp32s3/api-reference/peripherals/lcd.html#bounce-buffer-with-single-psram-frame-buffer>`_.
+Please note that in this mode, the CPU first moves PSRAM data to SRAM, and then the GDMA transfers data to the RGB peripheral.
+Therefore, it is necessary to enable ``CONFIG_ESP32S3_DATA_CACHE_LINE_64B=y``.
+Otherwise, it may cause the screen to drift.
   - Based on limited testing, for Quad PSRAM at 80 MHz, the highest PCLK setting is around 11 MHz; for Octal PSRAM at 80 MHz, the highest PCLK setting is around 22 MHz; for Octal PSRAM at 120 MHz, the highest PCLK setting is around 30 MHz.
+  - For applications using LVGL, the task of RGB peripheral initialization can be assigned to the same core as the task of LVGL ``lv_timer_handler()``.
+This significantly increases the upper limit of PCLK settings.

 --------------------